Norwich DNA health tests

 of the spinal cord.
 No Norwich has been definitively

 diagnosed with DM.
-A veterinary neurologist reported
+A veterinary neurologist reported a

-A mutation in the SOD1 (exon2) gene has been associated with DM.
+postmortemly examined.
+A variant in the SOD1 (exon2) gene

-This mutation has been found in over 100 breeds, and is believed
+in over 100 breeds, and is believed to be an ancesteral

-to be an ancesteral mutation predating the segretation of dogs
+mutation predating the segretation of dogs into breeds in

 DNA testing for DM has generated controversy among breeders.